 Any behaviour which consistently falls below our acceptable standards will be reported to parents and close co-operation between home and school will be sought in order to remedy the problem.

-The maximum number of children to be admitted each year is 25.
-In the event of over-subscription priority will be given to:
+The maximum number of children to be admitted each year is 20.
+In the event of over-subscription priority, please refer to DCC Oversubscription Guidance.

 Parents considering applying for a place for their child are welcome to visit the school by appointment with the Head teacher.